top of page

 Early attachment environments can shape adult triggers and relational insecurity.

 Relationship instability often improves after emotional regulation strengthens.
-If emotional spikes or shutdown patterns are dominant, you may also benefit from Emotional Stability support.
+If emotional spikes or shutdown patterns are dominant, they will continue to override relational change—making emotional stabilization the first step.

 Choose Your Next Step